chempogonzalez/next-active-link/README.md

     </ActiveLink>

     {
-      /** Add 'active-link' className to "a" tag
+      /** Adds 'active-link' className to "a" tag
       * if the current page is '/contact'
       */
     }